Overview

 • Therapeutic interventions: Research indicates cognitive-behavioral therapy (CBT)2 may be an effective method for treating panic attacks and panic disorder,3 which is an anxiety disorder that causes fear of future panic attacks.
 CBT can help individuals recognize and challenge the irrational fears and beliefs that trigger or contribute to panic attacks.
 Through this evidence-based approach, one learns how to react to the physical sensations of panic, gradually confronting and tolerating the feared situations to reduce their sensitivity over time.
 Apart from CBT, exposure therapy may also be beneficial when specific situations or places are triggers.
 In this approach, individuals are gradually exposed to the feared situation in a safe space until it becomes less intimidating.

-• Breathing techniques: One common symptom during a panic attack is hyperventilation, which can exacerbate other symptoms like dizziness or a racing heart.
+• Breathing techniques: One common symptom during an extreme anxiety attack or panic attack is hyperventilation, which can exacerbate other symptoms like dizziness or a racing heart.
 Deep or controlled breathing can counteract these effects.
 Focusing on slow, deep breaths can help distract the mind from panic and deliver adequate oxygen to the brain, thus regulating the body's response.

 • Grounding techniques: Grounding exercises can also help divert the mind away from the panic attack and connect the individual to the present.
 The "5-4-3-2-1" method can be a helpful technique.
 Here, the individual identifies five things they can see, four they can touch, three they can hear, two they can smell, and one they can taste.
 This method can bring attention to one's immediate surroundings and can distract from the overwhelming sensations you may experience.